-Roomba s9+ vs. Roomba i7+: Price and release date
+Roomba s9+ vs. Roomba i7+: Price and availability

 Roomba s9+ vs. Roomba i7+: Design

 Though the self-emptying Clean Base dock for the two vacuums look nearly identical, they are different.
 The Roomba i7+ Clean Base has a black accent line around its tower and has a slightly larger 12.2-inch footprint.
-On the Roomba s9+ Clean Base, the accent line is bronze with a 11.49-inch footprint. iRobot moved the evacuation port to the center of the base on the s Series, which gives the whole base a sleeker and less clunky look.
-Both are available separate from their respective bots for $249.
+On the Roomba s9+ Clean Base, the accent line is bronze with a 11.49-inch footprint. iRobot moved the evacuation port to the center of the base on the S Series, which gives the whole base a sleeker and less clunky look.

 On hardwood and carpet, the Roomba i7 picked up an average of 90.5% of dog hair.
 The Roomba s9+ collected, on average, a far more impressive 98% of dog hair.
 However, not all of the fur went directly into the s9+’s bin.
 We noticed hair caught around the rubber rollers and on one of the wheels.
 The i7 had similar issues, as do most robot vacuums when tackling long dog hair.

-More of a cat person?
-The Roomba s9+ pounced on kitty litter in our lab test, picking up 100% of the granules on hardwood and carpet.
+The Roomba s9+ excelled on kitty litter in our lab test, picking up 100% of the granules on hardwood and carpet.
 Cat litter proved to be the Roomba i7’s weak point as it cleaned up 87.9% on hardwood and 87.3% on carpet.
 Presumably you’re not cleaning up after the king of the jungle, but if the king of your couch tracks litter all over the house, the Roomba s9+ will pick it right up.

-Roomba s9+ vs. Roomba i7+: Next Level Features and App
+Roomba s9+ vs. Roomba i7+: Features and app

 How’s this for a cool trick?
-When either the Roomba s9+ or the Roomba i7+ is done vacuuming, the iRobot Braava jet m6 mopping robot will start mopping your floors. iRobot calls it “Imprint Link Technology,” but we think it's a handy way to clean up dog hair and paw prints at the same time.
+When either the Roomba s9+ or the Roomba i7+ is done vacuuming, the iRobot Braava jet m6 mopping robot will start mopping your floors. iRobot calls it “Imprint Link Technology,” but we think it's a handy way to give your floors the finishing touches.

-Speaking of dog hair, the D-shape of the Roomba s9+ means it reaches corners where dust bunnies hang out more easily.
-Plus, it detects spots on the floor that are dirtier and focuses cleaning on that area with extra suction and gusto.
+The S9+ stands out for detecting particularly dirty spots on the floor and focuses its cleaning on that area with extra suction and gusto.
 The long arms of the spoked-brush on the Roomba i7+ help guide debris into the vacuum, but the bot doesn’t offer dirt detection.

-iRobot recently overhauled its iRobot Home app (Android and iOS) with a sleek new interface.
-You can create custom cleaning programs to vacuum specific areas at the touch of a button or whenever you schedule it.
-In addition to the already present “Keep Out Zones,” the new app adds “Clean Zones” for tidying up areas that get the most traffic.
+With the iRobot Home app (Android and iOS) you can create custom cleaning programs to vacuum specific areas at the touch of a button or whenever you schedule it.
+In addition to “Keep Out Zones,” you can create “Clean Zones” for tidying up areas that get the most traffic.
 So, for example, you can program them to clean under the dining room table after each meal.